Tehes/kunstkritik-generator/README.md

 # Kunstkritik-Generator

 The **Kunstkritik-Generator** creates random, abstract art critique sentences.
+Whether you're an artist looking for inspiration, a critic in need of fresh phrasing, or just someone who enjoys the absurdity of art jargon – this tool has you covered.
 The website is minimalistic and ready to use – just open the link and get inspired.

 🌐 **Try it here:** [kunstkritik-generator](https://tehes.github.io/kunstkritik-generator/)